saitaiky/notebook/docs/docs/software-development/version-control/merge-strategies/rebase.md

 ---

 :::infoTL;DR
 Rebasing is a common way to integrate upstream changes into your local repository.
-Pulling in upstream changes with Git `merge` results in a superfluous merge commit every time you want to see how the project has progressed whereas `rebase` moves the your changes to begin on the tip of the other branch(say master branch).
+Pulling in upstream changes with Git `merge` results in a superfluous merge commit every time you want to see how the project has progressed whereas `rebase` moves your changes to begin on the tip of the other branch(say master branch).

 If the above description still doesn't make sense to use, just remember rebasing is like saying,
 - “I want to base my changes on what everybody has already done.” or